AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

     ocps[0].Phase(0).returnTraj()

-For both methods, if console printing is enabled, Jet will dynamically print out its progress, and alert of the convergeance rate of each problem and the estimated remaining run-time.
+For both methods, if console printing is enabled, Jet will dynamically print out its progress, and alert of the convergence rate of each problem and the estimated remaining run-time.

 .. image:: _static/JetGif4.GIF
     :width: 100%